Tutorial: Getting Started with JSON

 }

 If you planned to translate a JSON string into a relational database format or table, you could instead choose to “flatten” the JSON string into a table of FME features and attributes.
-Creating such a flattened JSON requires choosing an attribute from which to generate features, the unique values of which will each be a new feature, or row, in the resulting table.
+Creating such a flattened JSON requires choosing an attribute from which to generate features, with each unique value becoming a new feature (row) in the resulting table.
 For example, flattening the above JSON string on the ID attribute would create the following features:

-FME offers flexible options for reading, writing, and transforming JSON data to get it in exactly the shape you need for your data integration workflow.
+FME offers flexible options for reading, writing, and transforming JSON data into exactly the shape you need for your data integration workflow.

 Terminology